-The Financial Aid Office will review your eligibility for summer 2021 financial aid.
+The Financial Aid Office will review your eligibility for Summer 2021 financial aid.
+Since the summer session is the final term of the financial aid year at UL Lafayette, it is possible that you have exhausted all your federal aid options for student loans and grants.
 You will be notified via your University email once the review process is complete.
 If you are eligible, you can then view your award offers on ULink, under the Tuition and Financial Aid Tab.

 To be considered for summer financial aid, you must have completed the following steps: